elsafurtado/wp-agenda/readme.txt

 This section describes how to install the plugin and get it working.

-Another way is access the github page and make a download: [Github page](http://github.com/alexanmtz/wp-agenda "Github wp-agenda site")
+Another way is access the github page and make a download: http://github.com/alexanmtz/wp-agenda

 e.g.